conventional-changelog-archived-repos/validate-commit-msg/README.md

 This will control the maximum length of the subject.

+#### helpMessage

+If provided, the helpMessage string is displayed when a commit message is not valid.
+This allows projects to provide a better developer experience for new contributors.

 ### Other notes

 If the commit message begins with `WIP` then none of the validation will happen.